datacareph/notif360/README.md

 - **Extensibility:** Provides extensibility options for adding new monitoring checks or integrating with third-party tools and services.

 ## :space_invader: Future
-TO-DO list and additional features
+TO-DO list and additional features:
 - Discord notification integration
-- Connectivity and network monitoring
+- Network monitoring

 ## :hammer_and_wrench: Support